Orders, decorations, and medals of Palestine: The Order of the State of Palestine

-The Grand Collar of the State of Palestine can be awarded by the order of the President to Kings, Heads of States and Governments and those of similar standing.
+The Order of the State of Palestine can be awarded by the order of the President to Kings, Heads of States and Governments and those of similar standing.
 It can be awarded as well to prominent Palestinian and foreign personalities who have provided outstanding services to Palestine.
 The Grand Cordon can be awarded by the order of the President to Kings, Heads of States and Governments and those of similar standing.
 It can be awarded as well to prominent Palestinian and foreign personalities who have provided outstanding services to Palestine.

 The Star of Merit is a distinctive level that can be awarded by the order of the President, to Ministers, Ambassadors, Envoys, Governors, Members of Parliaments, Representative of Parties and those of similar standing.
 The Star of Freedom is a special level in this Order that can be awarded by the order of the President to Palestinian and Foreign Activists who are working for peace.
 It can be awarded as well, to Members of Parliaments, Representative of parties who supports the freedom and independence of the State of Palestine.
 It also can be awarded to Palestinian and foreign institutions and officials, businessmen and representatives of civil society, in recognition for outstanding services to the State of Palestine.

 The Knight of Palestine is a level in this Order that can be awarded by the order of the President to outstanding and extraordinary individuals in various fields.
 Those include civil servants, private sector and civil society activists, as well as Arab and foreign individuals of the same rank.